 PROJECTS CURRENTLY IN PROGRESS INCLUDE:

-- A full-length book project, Geert Groote and the Devotio Moderna: Pursuing the Philosophia Dei during the Crisis of the Great Schism, that will reexamine the late medieval Dutch lay religious folk known as the "Modern Devout" in light of recent scholarship and the author's own archival research.
+- A full-length book project, Geert Groote and the Devotio Moderna: Pursuing the Philosophia Dei during the Crisis of the Great Schism, a revision of the author's doctoral thesis about the late medieval Dutch lay religious folk known as the "Modern Devout" in light of recent scholarship and the author's own archival research.

 - A translation project: Johannes Busch's Liber de origine moderne devotionis (Book on the Origins of the Modern Devout, ca. 1464), begun in the summer of 2021.